 Full Body Art Technician Licensing Information

 If you are licensed in another state, you may qualify for licensure by reciprocity.
-If you are not licensed in another state or in a state that does not meet or exceed Minnesota's requirements, then you must follow the instructions below.
+If you If you do not qualify for licensure by reciprocity, you must follow the instructions below to become licensed.

 - cleaning the shop,